ladiesdotech-projects/nft-whitelisting/README.md

     ```
     You should fill out at least the following fields: `RINKEBY_URL`, `RINKEBY_PRIVATE_KEY`.

-To get your `RINKEBY_URL`
+    - To get your `RINKEBY_URL`
         Go to [Alchemy](https://www.alchemyapi.io/), sign up, create a new App in its dashboard and select the network as Rinkeby, and add the url to your         `.env` file.

-To export your private key from Metamask,
+    - To export your private key from Metamask,
-   open Metamask and
+        Open Metamask and
-   go to Account Details > Export Private Key,
+        Go to Account Details > Export Private Key,
         Be aware of NEVER putting real Ether into testing accounts.
         Add this private key to your `.env` file as RINKEBY_PRIVATE_KEY.

-2. Make any modifications to the smart contract in `./contract` and deploy script in `./script/deploy.js`
+2. Make any modifications to the smart contract in `./contract` and deploy script in `./scripts/deploy.js`

 3. Compile the contract
     ```